it-innovation/sam/doc/configuration.rst

 These predicates are used to describe the initial configuration of the system being modelled:

-.. function:: initialObject(?ObjectName, ?Type)
+.. function:: initialObject(?Object, ?Type)

-   There is an object named `ObjectName` which :func:`isA` `Type`.
+   There is an object named `Object` which :func:`isA` `Type`.

-.. function:: initialInvocation(?ObjectName, ?InvocationContextName)
+.. function:: initialInvocation(?Object, ?Invocation)

-   Object `ObjectName` is initially active (does not need to be invoked by something else before it can take actions).
+   Object `Object` is initially active (does not need to be invoked by something else before it can take actions).
 The initial actions should be grouped under the named invocation context.
 By default, any invocations of other objects called from this one will be grouped using the same context name.